haskell-works/blog/drafts/2018-07-26-draft-post.md

 for tree traversal.

-Whilst we know the nodes are ordered in pre-order traversal order, we have lost information parent-child or sibling-sibling relationships, and so are unable traverse in such a way as to, for example, construct a tree of nodes that resemble the document.
+Whilst we know the nodes are ordered in pre-order traversal order, we have lost information about parent-child or sibling-sibling relationships between nodes, and so are unable traverse in such a way as to, for example, construct a tree of nodes that resemble the document.